sems-server/sems/doc/Readme.xmlrpc2di.txt

 This module makes the Dynamic Invocation (DI) Interfaces exported by component modules accessible from XMLRPC.
-Additionaly the builtin methods "calls", "get_loglevel"/"set_loglevel" and "get_shutdownmode"/"set_shutdownmode" are implemented.
+Additionaly the builtin methods "calls", "get_loglevel"/"set_loglevel",
+"get_shutdownmode"/"set_shutdownmode", and access to the statistics counters (get_callsavg/get_callsmax/get_cpsmax/get_cpsavg) are implemented.

 Additionally, it can be used as client to access XMLRPC servers.
 Applications can use the DI function newConnection to add a new server entry, and sendRequest